Jennifer A. Ray

-Jennifer Ray is currently a fourth-year doctoral student in the Social Welfare program at the UCLA Luskin School of Public Affairs.
+Jennifer Ray is currently a fifth-year doctoral student in the Social Welfare program at the UCLA Luskin School of Public Affairs.
 Her scholarship centers on childhood adversity, family relations, and interventions aimed at reducing behavior problems among young children in African American families.

 Jennifer’s current work examines the associations between and among adverse experiences in early childhood, nonresident father involvement, and child behavior problems in socially and economically disadvantaged African American families.